 For the most extreme security, add at least one physical hardware key along with the Google Authenticator app and, optionally, remove personal email addresses as a backup verification factor.
 That configuration places significant roadblocks in the way of even the most determined attacker.

-This configuration requires an extra investment in hardware and it definitely adds some friction to the sign-in process, but it’s by far the most effective way to secure your Google account.
-If you need assistance feel free to call us here at Frankenstein Computers – (512) 419-9777.
+This configuration requires an extra investment in hardware and it definitely adds some friction to the sign-in process, but it is by far the most effective way to secure your Google account.
+If you need assistance feel free to contact us here at Frankenstein Computers – (512) 419-9777.